michikono/typescript-ionic-seed/README.md

 * The `module` syntax is used to create actual TypeScript modules -- code inside a module is scoped to it.
 Each feature folder uses its own module name and the shared scope is used in the unit tests to access the declarations without requiring verbose prefixes.
 * The `angular.module` syntax is an Angular thing for componentizing code.
 To avoid confusion, wherever possible, the two types of module references should be the same in a file/feature.
-* You will need to add new `src/**/.ts` files to `src/definitions.d.ts` to ensure the TypeScript compiler doesn't get confused (see next caveat); if anything breaks in your `tsd.d.ts` file, [double check the paths didn't get munged](https://github.com/DefinitelyTyped/tsd/issues/112)
+* You will need to add new `src/**/.ts` files to `src/definitions.d.ts` to ensure the TypeScript compiler doesn't get confused (see next caveat); if anything breaks in your `tsd/tsd.d.ts` file, [double check the paths didn't get munged](https://github.com/DefinitelyTyped/tsd/issues/112)
 * When creating interfaces in `.d.ts` files, you can declare them by [prefixing the `module` declaration with `declare`](http://stackoverflow.com/questions/17635033/error-ts1046-declare-modifier-required-for-top-level-element).
 * Always assume the `www/` folder is scratch space -- including `index.html`!
 * Place images, fonts, scss, etc. in `assets/`
 * Don't mess with files in `www`!
 For example, `test/e2e.js` - compiled end to end tests will end up here (from `src/**/*.e2e.ts`); `test/unit.js` - compiled unit tests will end up here (from `src/**/*.spec.ts`)
 * The strange-looking testing convention in the E2E files is the [Page Object pattern](https://code.google.com/p/selenium/wiki/PageObjects).
 Basically you hide DOM-level details from tests.
 * Note that since E2E code doesn't technically touch the main code base directly, it doesn't need all the same dependencies (or any) that the rest of the code needs.
 Modules are entirely optional, but I used them for consistency.
-* Yes, the seed project currently lacks an example Service, but hopefully there's enough here to illustrate how you might write one.